 \section{Decoding}

-AMR graph is a rooted directed acyclic graph, as traversal on a connected graph from the root gives the directed acyclic graph.
-Therefore, we need another root identifier that chooses the root, and a decoding algorithm to obtain a connected graph.
+~ We need to model the identification of the root node of the AMR graph.
 We specify the root identification as:

 where $\mathbf{h}^\mathrm{root}$ is a trainable vector.
-Inspired by~\newcite{Zhang2019AMRPA}, who utilizes the fact that AMR graph is very closely related to dependency tree, we first decode the AMR graph as a maximum spanning tree with log probability of most likely arc-label as edge weights.
+Inspired by~\newcite{Zhang2019AMRPA}, who rely on AMR graphs being closely related to dependency trees, we first decode the AMR graph as a maximum spanning tree with log probability of most likely arc-label as edge weights.
 The reentrancy edges are added afterwards, if their probability is larger than $0.5$.
 We add at most 5 reentrancy edges, based on the empirical founding of~\newcite{Damonte2020rent}.